COALAIP/specs/README.md

 ```

-RRM Rights are just links between `Manifestation`s and licenses.
-Licenses are usually intended to be
+The `Right` can be seen as the link between a `Manifestation` and its licenses.
+To prevent
-read by humans, so the license should be stored on a technology that prevents changes to the
+undetected changes to these linked licenses, the licenses would ideally be stored on an immutable
-license.
-This could be an immutable ledger or blockchain, or be linked by Content-Addressing.
-With
+ledger or content-addressed storage layer.
+With this in mind, the implementation in IPLD (on IPFS)
-this in mind, an implementation in IPLD/IPFS is favored:
+is favoured:

 ```javascript